Clivern/Lynx/docs/_documentation/api-and-tf-provider.md

 ## Lynx RESTful API

 We provide a [Swagger/OpenAPI Specification](https://raw.githubusercontent.com/Clivern/Lynx/main/api.yml) that defines the structure and behavior of a RESTful API.
-You can use [the swagger editor](https://editor.swagger.io/) to render the API documentation.
+You can use [the swagger editor](https://editor.swagger.io/) to render the API documentation or [check this online guide](https://lynx.apidocumentation.com/reference)

 Here's a brief documentation on how to use this API: